 Cysts may rupture during pregnancy (if a very early pregnancy, this may cause diagnostic confusion with ectopic pregnancy).

-Rebound tenderness from the pain is possible and the hemorrhage from a cyst can rarely be severe enough to cause shock 2.
+Rebound tenderness from the pain is possible and the haemorrhage from a cyst can rarely be severe enough to cause shock 2.

-Although rupture of an ovarian follicle is a physiologic event (mittelschmerz, ‘middle pain’), rupture of an ovarian cyst (>3 cm) may cause more dramatic clinical symptoms.
+Although rupture of an ovarian follicle is a physiologic event (mittelschmerz (German for 'middle pain’)), rupture of an ovarian cyst (>3 cm) may cause more dramatic clinical symptoms.

 The pain from a ruptured ovarian cyst may come from stretching the capsule of the ovary, torquing of the ovarian pedicle, or leakage of cyst contents (serous fluid/blood) which can cause peritoneal irritation 2.